Hélène Grimaud: Career

-Grimaud has established herself not only as a virtuoso pianist but also as a committed wildlife conservationist, a human rights activist, and as a writer.
+Grimaud has been celebrated by her peers as a virtuoso pianist.
+She has also gained attention for her work as a wildlife conservationist, a human rights activist, and as a writer.

 She began her piano studies at the local conservatory with Jacqueline Courtin before going on to work with Pierre Barbizet in Marseille.
 She was accepted into the Paris Conservatoire at 13 and won first prize in piano performance three years later.
 She continued to study with György Sándor and Leon Fleisher until, in 1987, she gave a well-received debut recital in Tokyo.
 That same year, renowned conductor Daniel Barenboim invited her to perform with the Orchestre de Paris.

 She debuted in 1995 with the Berliner Philharmoniker under Claudio Abbado and with the New York Philharmonic under Kurt Masur in 1999.
 It was around this time that Grimaud established the Wolf Conservation Center in South Salem, New York.

 Her love for the endangered species was sparked by a chance encounter with a wolf in northern Florida; this led to her determination to open an environmental education centre.
 "When you look at a wolf in the eye, you establish a connection," Grimaud said.
 "Hearing about wolves and seeing a wolf are two very different things.
 It’s about accomplishing the goals of outreach — building a bridge of understanding to our counterparts in the wild — and environmental conservation.
 If you call me an activist, I’m happy."
 In addition, she is also a member of the organisation Musicians for Human Rights, a worldwide network of musicians and people working in the field of music to promote a culture of human rights and social change.

 Grimaud has also published four books that have appeared in various languages.
 Her first, Variations Sauvages, appeared in 2003.
 It was followed in 2005 by Leçons particulières, and in 2013 by Retour à Salem, both semi-autobiographical novels.
 In 2023 she published Renaître.